Category : About Operation Maths

 So now, you might find yourself looking for inspiration to fill the maths lessons from now until the end of month.
 Whether you’re an Operation Maths user or not, look no further than the following ideas.

 For Operation Maths users:

 If you hadn’t had a chance to dip into these specific features of the Operation Maths programme so far this year then why not try these out now?

 - Let’s Investigate!
 These sections are the last one or two pages at the end of the Pupils’ Books ( for third to sixth classes) where the focus is on open-ended problems.
 Some of these are “big” enough to fill a whole lesson, others might become additions to a lesson or be combined to become a lesson.
-The children could also select which particular investigation(s) they’d like to explore either a whole class or with individual groups selecting different investigations, with results to be communicated back to whole class when complete.
+The children could also select which particular investigation(s) they’d like to explore, either as a whole class or with individual groups selecting different investigations, with results to be communicated/presented back to whole class when complete.